MicrosoftDocs/defender-docs/defender-endpoint/mtd.md

 |Device Administrator|Yes|Yes|1) Intune is ending support for android device administrator management on devices with access to Google Mobile Services (GMS) on December 31, 2024.|-|
 |Android Open-Source Project (AOSP)|No|-|-|-|

-## Supported Defender for Endpoint on Android enrollment scenarios
+## Option 1: Supported Defender for Endpoint on Android enrollment scenarios
 The following sections describe the different scenarios for how to onboard Android devices to Defender for Endpoint.

 ### Android Enterprise personally owned devices using a work profile